jpcv222/monitoring-memory-usage/README.md

 - Schedule task in Windows Task Scheduler
 - Schedule the periodicity of task execution
 - Execute script in the task
-- Set the maximum used memory defined in the script (MEM constant)
+- Set the maximum used memory defined in the script (MMU constant)
 - The script receives one parameter (the name of the process)